 In accordance with the circular (SEBI/HO/MIRSD/CRADT/CIR/P/2020/203) dated October 13, 2020 issued by SEBI on "Standardization of procedure to be followed by Debenture Trustee(s) in case of 'Default' by Issuers of listed debt securities", post the occurrence of a "default", the consent of the NCD Holders for entering into an inter-creditor agreement (the "ICA") / enforcement of security shall be sought by the debenture trustee after providing a notice to the investors in the manner stipulated under applicable law.
 Further, the meeting of the NCD Holders shall be held within the period stipulated under applicable law.
 In case(s) where majority of investors express their consent to enter into the ICA, the debenture trustee shall enter into the ICA on behalf of the investors upon compliance with the conditions as stipulated in the abovementioned circular.
-In case consents are not received for signing the ICA, the debenture trustee shall take further action, if any, as per the decision taken in the meeting of the investors.
-The consent of the majority of investors shall mean the approval of not less than 75% of the investors by value of the outstanding debt and 60% of the investors by number at the ISIN level.
+In case consents are not received for signing the ICA, the debenture trustee shall mean the approval of not less than 75% of the investors by value of the outstanding debt and 60% of the investors by number at the ISIN level.
 Regulation 49 read with the Explanation to the SEBI Listing Regulations, 'default' shall mean non-payment of interest/ dividend or principal amount in full on the pre-agreed date and shall be recognized at the first instance of delay in the servicing of any interest/ dividend or principal amount.